I need to...

 Alternative Hull Paints

 Copper from anti-fouling hull paints can be a significant source of water pollution in marina basins.
 Copper harms marine life by impeding or altering their development.
-As a result, boaters are beginning to convert to alternative hull paints that are better for the environment.
+As a result, boaters are encouraged to consider converting to alternative hull paints that are better for the environment.

-A 3-year study called “The Safer Alternatives to Copper based Antifouling Paints" (EPA-Funded Project, 2011) evaluated a variety of alternative hull paints.
-Of the paints tested, 21 performed well when compared to copper hull paints and 11 were further tested in real-life scenarios on boats.
+The Environmental Protection Agency provided funding for the Port of San Diego to conduct a study that evaluated a variety of alternative hull paints.
+The three-year study, “The Safer Alternatives to Copper based Antifouling Paints,” evaluated a variety of alternative hull paints.
+Twenty-one of these paints performed well when compared to copper hull paints and 11 were further tested in real-life scenarios on boats.
 The study concluded that alternative hull paints are environmentally-friendly, cost-effective and are an effective replacement.

 Helpful Tools for Boaters